farm-fe/rfcs/rfcs/003-partial-bundling/rfc.md

 ## Generate Module Buckets
 In above section, we get the `ModuleGroupGraph`, and we can know **which modules** should be grouped together when loading modules.
 Next we'll discuss how to merge modules in the same ModuleGroup.

 Actually we can just bundle every `Module Group` separately and everything will be fine too.
-But there are two issues: module duplication and less requests numbers.
+However, there are two issues: module duplication and less requests numbers.
 As we can see, the ModuleGroups can be overlapped and a group only produces one output.
 More modules need to be loaded and less concurrent requests are made, it isn't performant.

 So a general idea flows our mind, can we just merge modules in the group to smaller structures?
 Of cause, and that's what I named `ModuleBucket`.
 See the following illustration:

 ![ModuleBuckets](./resources/ModuleBuckets.png)

-To avoid duplication and only load necessary modules, we can put modules which have the same ModuleGroups together.
-For example, `A`, `C` are in `Group A` and `Group F`, so they are in the ModuleBuckets. and `B`, `E` are in `Group B`, `D` is is `Group B` and `Group D`, so two more ModuleBuckets are created.
+To avoid duplication and only load necessary modules, we can put modules **which have the same ModuleGroups** together.
+For example, `A`, `C` are in `Group A` and `Group F`, so they are in the same ModuleBucket. and `B`, `E` are in `Group B`, `D` is is `Group B` and `Group D`, so two more ModuleBuckets are created.
 After processing, 6 ModuleBuckets should be created like above illustration.

 ModuleBucket aims to remove duplication between ModuleGroups, different ModuleBucket should produce different files.
 For example, when `A` tries to dynamically load `D`, then `Group D` should be loaded, and `Group D` contains `D` and `H`.
 But `H` can be in other group, for example, `Group G`, if `D` and `H` are in the same output file, then `Group G` will load unnecessary extra module `D`.
 So module `D` and `H` are in different Module Bucket.